Wastewater Treatment

 The Benton Utilities Wastewater Treatment Plant is the location where wastewater is treated and released into the environment after water quality standards are met as set forth by the Arkansas Department of Environmental Quality (ADEQ) and the Environmental Protection Agency (EPA).
 The wastewater treated at our facility consistently exceeds these standards.

 The manager of the Benton Utilities Wastewater Treatment Plant is responsible for executing the daily activities in this Plant and coordinating these with the Benton Utilities General Manager.
-In addition to the manager, there is a chief operator, a chemist, a lead operator, and three other operators, and two laborers employed at the plant.
+In addition to the manager, there is a foreman, a chemist, and eight other operators employed at the plant.
 The crew works hard to accomplish the duties they are assigned to keep this plant operational 24 hours a day.
 While the plant is staffed and continually operational 24/7; it is closed to the public after regular office hours.

 What is wastewater treatment?